Alexandre1a/GoSH/README.md

 In the handling of flags and strings, the program currently cut all spaces, so no strings in flags.
 For exemple for git commit -a -m "Some light modifications", the shell will think that "git commit -a -m 'Some'" is a command and "light" and "modifications" are other commands.
 Also pipes aren't supported yet, so no ls | grep "thing"
+PTY currently don't support signals like 'Ctrl+C' so don't use vim, nano nor nvim for exemple.